 In 1997 the school started using the Accelerated Reader program as an incentive to get kids reading more.
 Fifth grade teacher Gayle Evertson wrote a grant, which covered the initial purchase.
 In just a short time AR would become a central part of reading instruction at the school and continued for many years after.
 Kids earned points and won prizes based on how much they read.
 Some years included themes, which in turn became a theme for the school year.

 2000-2001 The Olympics

 2003-2004 Pecos Roth and Morning Lisa culminating in a year end rodeo

 2004-2005 Ancient Greece with a year end Odyssey Day

 2005-2006 Star Trek with a Space Jam at the end of the year

 In Fall 1999 Kim Placker became principal.
-She is still in that position and is the longest serving principal at Sunset Valley.
+She retired in Spring 2016 and is the longest serving principal at Sunset Valley.
 Assistant Principal Emily Bush took over as principal that Fall.

 In the late 1990s parents pleaded with AISD to fund and maintain school playgrounds.
 Then, as now, the district will only do some repairs for playgrounds and will not purchase or install any equipment.
-Father’s Day weekend in 2000 the current Sunset Valley playground was built with the help of many volunteers and generous donors.
+Father’s Day weekend in 2000 a new Sunset Valley playground was built with the help of many volunteers and generous donors.